r6db/app/README.md

     -   `yarn build` compiles all files into the `build` directory
     -   `yarn electron` runs the latest build
     -   `yarn start` build and then run
+    -   `yarn migration` generate a new migration containing all pending schema changes (taken from entities dir).
+Check `src/main/db/README.md` for more info